brabster/tw-site/src/pages/articles/2020-06-07-alpine-bash/index.md

 The answer is... because we're trying to run a Bash script on an Alpine image.
 Alpine doesn't ship with a Bash shell, so the error is really saying that `!#/bin/bash` isn't found, not that the script itself isn't found.
 Catches me out every time!

-The fix? `#!/bin/sh` instead, and avoid any Bash-specific syntax.
+The fix? `#!/bin/sh` instead.
+Might need to avoid any Bash-specific syntax.
 Given this script saved as `sh-script.sh`:

 ```sh
 #!/bin/sh